lucabenaventew/blog-app/README.md

 > Describe how a new developer could make use of your project.
 To get a local copy up and running, follow these steps.
+- clone this repo and then cd into the features/view branch

 ### Prerequisites